gitcoinco/grants-stack-indexer/docs/reindexing.md

     - The indexer will create a new schema in Postgres named `chain_data_${version}`.
 If this schema does not exist, it will be created, all necessary tables will be set up, and indexing will start from scratch.
     - If the schema already exists, the indexer will resume indexing from the last indexed block unless the `--drop-db` flag is specified via the CLI.
 This will drop the existing database and start fresh.

-### Using `--drop-db` in Development
+### Using `--drop-db` | `--drop-chain-db` | `--drop-ipfs-db` in Development

-- During development, you can use the `--drop-db` flag to ensure the indexer always deletes the existing schema and migrates from scratch.
+- During development, you can use the `--drop-db` flag to ensure the indexer always deletes all existing schema and migrates from scratch.
 This can be useful for testing schema changes and event handler modifications without retaining old data.

+- During development, you can use the `--drop-chain-db` flag to ensure the indexer always deletes chain schema and migrates from scratch.

+- During development, you can use the `--drop-ipfs-db` flag to ensure the indexer always deletes ipfs schema and migrates from scratch.

 ### Important Notes